priyanka0123456/News-Aggregator-React-App/README.md

 3.**Mobile-Responsive Design**<br>
 *Responsive Layout*: The UI components are designed using React Bootstrap, ensuring the layout adjusts for different screen sizes.
 Media queries are used for custom styling on mobile devices.<br>
 4.**API Integration**
 api.js contains four different data sources newsAPI, guardianAPI, nytAPI, and gnewsAPI: These service file handle API requests to the respective data sources.
-It contains functions to fetch data, and convert all the data into normalize data which are used in Redux actions and components.<br>
+It contains functions to fetch data, and convert all the data into normalize data which are used in Redux actions and components.

 5.**Redux Toolkit**: Used to manage the state of the application, including articles fetched, user preferences, and filter criteria.
 Redux slices (articlesSlice.js) are created to handle specific aspects of the state.
 <br>